 Meals at The L Resort were good value.
 Dinner menus offered a balanced mix of Thai and western choices.
 Breakfast buffets offered a good selection, with an egg station for any style—though, as in many Thai stays, cereal choices were limited (think cornflakes and cocoa pops).

-Other Places To Stay In Krabi
+Where To Stay In Krabi During the Wet Season

 Watch our full video on Krabi when we visited